 The Company has paid each of S&P and DBRS their customary fees in connection with the provision of the above credit ratings.
 CES has not made any payments to S&P and DBRS unrelated to the provision of such ratings.

 ESCROWED SECURITIES

-The following table sets forth the class, percentage and number of securities of CES that are subject to escrow or contractual restrictions on transfer as at December 31, 2019.
+The Company has no securities that are subject to escrow or contractual restrictions on transfer as at December 31, 2020.